coenkcore/nanopwn/README.md

 # Nanopwn Exploit

 ## What is Nanopwn?
-Nanopwn is a exploit in the S5L8900 bootrom for some non-iOS iPods that is based on pwnage 2.0 exploit by the iPhone Dev Team back in 2008.
-It has been heavily modified to work on these older iPods and currently it can only do limited things.
+Nanopwn is a S5L8900 bootrom exploit for some non-iOS iPods that is based on pwnage 2.0 exploit by the iPhone Dev Team back in 2008.
+It has been heavily to work on these older iPods and currently it can only do limited things.

 ## Device Support
 "*" = Support Comming Soon